How to Thrive as a Vegan in Mexico

 A History of Vegetarians in Mexico & Plant-Based Products

 Mexico is an incredibly diverse country, and with so many influences, ingredients, and flavors, the country’s cuisine is difficult to put in a box.
+However, plant-based food is ingrained in Mexico’s history.

 Ancient indigenous communities, like the Mayans, relied on a diversity of plant foods as staples, such as maize (corn), squash, beans, quinoa, cacao, chili peppers, quinoa, potatoes, avocados, and tomatoes.

-Meat is a luxury in many Mexican communities
+Meat is a Luxury in Many Mexican Communities

 It can be difficult to find meat in more impoverished towns in Mexico.
 Meat is expensive, and many families view it as a luxury that is reserved for special occasions.
 Naturally, many everyday meals in these communities are made vegetarian or vegan.

-Soy meat is a staple in many Mexican kitchens
+Soy Meat is a Staple in Many Mexican Kitchens

 In the 1970s the Mexican government began introducing soy protein as an affordable, nutrient dense meat alternative.
 By the 80s, Mexico was the second largest consumer of soybeans.
 Since then, dehydrated soy (similar to textured vegetable protein [TVP] or soy curls) has been a staple in many Mexican households.

-I’ve met young Mexicans who have told me that their grandmas continue to cook with soy protein instead of meat in certain dishes.
+Surprisingly enough, I’ve met young Mexicans who have told me that their grandmas continue to cook with soy protein instead of meat in certain dishes.

 Dehydrated soy meat is easy to find in most Mexican cities.
 It’s not usually sold in the “vegan” or “healthy” section of the grocery store since it’s categorized as a traditional ingredient.
 You can get a large bag of soy meat for around $1 USD, enough to make dozens of tacos at home.